No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

 \subsubsection{The Certificate as a Boundary Object}

-The two-dimensional structure is what the certificate approach is meant to make explicit.
-A certificate functions as a \textit{boundary object} (see Figure~\ref{fig:dual_regime}).
-It packages what is required to license an entitlement claim across both dimensions -- roughly, a claim paired with a finite witness under stated assumptions, scope, time-indexing, and provenance.\footnote{Standardized governance artifacts (e.g., FactSheets, Model Cards, Datasheets) already motivate bundling at the documentation level \citep[see][]{arnold2019factsheets, mitchell2019model}.
-This proposal shifts bundling to the interface itself, requiring auditor-checkable certificate bundles for categorical outputs, and returning \textit{Undetermined} otherwise.} What counts as a witness, however, differs systematically across the two spheres.
-By formally linking internal computational forcing to external public standing, the boundary object provides a structural mechanism to avoid the ``abstraction traps'' of treating algorithmic properties outside their social contexts \citep[see][]{selbst2019fairness}.
+The two-dimensional structure is instantiated through a certificate $\kappa$.
+Drawing on Star and Griesemer's (\citeyear{star1989institutional}) concept, I treat the certificate as a constrained \textit{boundary object} connecting internal computational entitlement to public standing.
+It is sufficiently standardized to support audit and enforcement, yet flexible enough to accommodate regime-specific witnesses and standing conditions, thereby enabling coordination between machine-learning engineering and normative deliberation without requiring full agreement about the broader meaning of the underlying claim.\footnote{Although formally standardized and partly infrastructural, the certificate remains a boundary object because differently situated actors use the same artifact for distinct purposes without sharing a single interpretation of the underlying claim.}

-Drawing directly on Star and Griesemer's (\citeyear{star1989institutional}) foundational concept, the Brouwerian certificate operates as a structural bridge between the divergent epistemic cultures of machine learning and normative deliberation.
-Specifically, to avoid the trap of ``epistemic imperialism,'' the certificate functions as a standardized form: it is inherently ``plastic'' enough to fulfill the engineer's requirement for a strictly computable mathematical bound, yet ``robust'' enough to serve auditors as a binding warrant.
-Ultimately, this dual legibility enables both domains to negotiate the deployment contract $\mathcal{C}$ without demanding deep semantic consensus.
-In doing so, the certificate represents a novel ontological artifact -- an institutional fact where mathematical calculation and social normativity structurally converge.
+Categorical output is licensed only when the certificate's witness structure forces the deployed predicate under $\mathcal C$ and the complete certificate satisfies the contract's adequacy requirements, including standing, scope, provenance, case applicability, and contestability.\footnote{Standardized governance artifacts such as FactSheets, Model Cards, and Datasheets already motivate bundling at the documentation level \citep[see][]{arnold2019factsheets, mitchell2019model}.
+The present proposal shifts this requirement to the interface itself by requiring an auditor-checkable certificate for categorical output and returning \textit{Undetermined} otherwise.} By linking computational forcing to social standing, the certificate also helps resist the ``abstraction traps'' that arise when algorithmic properties are assessed apart from their institutional contexts \citep[see][]{selbst2019fairness}.
+Figure~\ref{fig:dual_regime} summarizes this structure.